qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 is_empty
 ........

-Returns true if a geometry is empty (without coordinates), false if the geometry is not empty and NULL if there is no geometry.
+Returns TRUE if a geometry is empty (without coordinates), false if the geometry is not empty and NULL if there is no geometry.
 See also is_empty_or_null.

 .. list-table::
    :widths: 15 85